 There’s plenty of different types of real estate jobs in the industry.
 With a real estate salesperson license, you can do more than sales.
 Sure, it’s one of the highest paying real estate jobs, but that doesn’t mean it’s your only career option.

-There’s so many real estate jobs, you might not even know some of them even exist.
+There are so many real estate jobs, you might not even know some of them even exist.
 Below you’ll find descriptions for the real estate jobs you can expect to see in the industry.

 Deciding what career in real estate to choose is daunting.
 The sheer amount of options is overwhelming to everyone.